nRF24/CircuitPython_nRF24L01/docs/configure_api.rst

           feature is disabled for any respective data pipes.

     :returns:
-        An `int` (1 unsigned byte) where each bit in the integer represents the dynamic payload length feature per pipe.
+        An `bool` represents the dynamic payload length feature for all pipes.
+This will be `True` if only one pipe has this feature enabled.
+Use `get_dynamic_payloads()` to fetch the current setting for individual pipes.

     .. versionchanged:: 1.2.0
         accepts a list or tuple for control of the dynamic payload length feature per pipe.